Taylor 110e Review – The Smart Way to Get That Taylor Tone (2017)GuitarSpotting

 The Taylor 110e is the smartest, cheapest way to experience that world-famous Taylor tone.

 It’s got great playability and feel, with a robust sound that stays crisp and smooth even at increased volume.
-Thanks to Taylor’s high standards, it covers all the musical bases.
-It’s got impressive low-end power, a snappy mid-range, and a strong high-end as well.
+In fact, it’s got all the bases covered, with impressive low-end power, a snappy mid-range, and a strong high-end.

-The rich, balanced tone makes it great for recording, and it’s got powerful projection and volume for live performances as well.
+The rich, balanced tone makes it great for recording, and it’s got powerful projection and volume for live performances.

-It would also make a fine rhythm guitar, as it responds extremely well to flatpicking and light-to-heavy strumming.
+It can also be used as a rhythm guitar, as it responds extremely well to flatpicking and light-to-heavy strumming.
 However, note that it may be a little weak when it comes to slide guitar.

-We recommend the acoustic-electric version because the electronics help make this guitar sing.
-The 110 sounds great as well, but it gets taken to a whole other level with the Taylor 110e, where you can unleash the sound and the fury without distortion or buzz.
-Of course, you can intentionally apply distortion with a pedal as well.
+We recommend the acoustic-electric version because the electronics really make this guitar sing.
+The 110 sounded great as well, but it gets taken to a whole other level with the 110e, where you’ll sound loud and clear without distortion or buzz.
+Of course, you can intentionally apply distortion with a pedal if you want to.

-Here’s a YouTube video for a quick listen to how the 110e sounds:
+Here’s a YouTube video for a quick listen to the Taylor 110e in action:

 Build and Design

 Taylor modified their dreadnought shape in 1997 to soften the curves at the top and bottom.
 In 2003, they added some refinements to the bracing.
-These additions have increased the overall volume and bass response substantially, without sacrificing clarity or balance.
+These changes increased the overall volume and bass response without sacrificing clarity or balance.

-The 110e is made with a solid Sitka spruce top, and 3-layer laminated sapele back and sides, along with a sapele neck and ebony fingerboard and bridge.
-It’s has a scale length of 25.5”, and incorporates a Nubone nut and Tusq saddle along with an adjustable truss rod and die-cast chrome tuners.
+The Taylor 110e is made with a solid Sitka spruce top, and layered walnut back and sides.
+It has a sapele neck and ebony fingerboard and bridge.
+The scale length is 25.5”, and it includes a Nubone nut and Tusq saddle, an adjustable truss rod and die-cast chrome tuners.
 The nut width of 1.68”.

-For premium acoustic guitar construction and sound, a solid wood top is generally considered to be an essential ingredient for better tone and resonance.
+For high-quality acoustic guitar construction and sound, a solid wood top is an essential ingredient for better tone and resonance.